CivicActions/ssp-toolkit/docs/controls/AU.md

 - PHP error logs: Captures any errors logged during execution of the PHP programming language.

+d
-##### Ilias
+Ilias
 Information captured in the transaction logs includes, but is not limited to, the following auditable events:
 - Failed login attempts
 - Successful login attempts
 - New user account creation